 The exam itself is designed to test students' reading, writing and listening ability, with speaking being assessed in a separate exam known as HSKK.

-To find our more about the exams in their current format you can explore the information pages below.
+To find our more about the exams in their current format, study tips and 2022 HSK exam dates, you can explore the information pages below.

 Is There a New Version of the HSK and why?

 In May 2020 Hanban released an official statement on Twitter, confirming that the HSK will be increasing from 6 to 9 levels in total (dubbed HSK 3.0), with an increase in the number of learned words needed to reach each level.